faruktoptas/FancyShowCaseView/ISSUE-TEMPLATE.md

 ### Used FancyShowCaseView version

-### Screenshot if there is something wrong with ui.
+### Screenshot if there is something wrong with ui

 ### How you show/hide FancyShowCaseView (in Activity or Fragment, in which method)